History of Atlanta in Timeline

 1939: Gone With the Wind set in Atlanta

-In 1939, Gone With the Wind was one of several notable examples of films actually set in Atlanta.
+In 1939, the movie Gone With the Wind was set in Atlanta.

-On January 23, 1940, Atlanta experienced its heaviest single snowfall with approximately 10 inches (25 cm) of snow.
+On January 23, 1940, Atlanta experienced its heaviest single snowfall, with around 10 inches (25 cm) of snow.

-The Atlanta Hawks were founded in 1946 as the Tri-Cities Blackhawks, playing in Moline, Illinois.
+In 1946, the Atlanta Hawks were founded as the Tri-Cities Blackhawks, playing in Moline, Illinois.

-In 1948, the mayor of Atlanta ordered the hiring of the first eight African-American police officers in the city.
+In 1948, the mayor of Atlanta ordered the hiring of the first eight African-American police officers in the city in exchange for support from the Black community.

 1956: Film about the 1956 Sugar Bowl and '56 Atlanta riots to be produced

-In 2022, it was announced that a film about the 1956 Sugar Bowl and '56 Atlanta riots would be produced here.
+In 2022, it was announced that a film about the 1956 Sugar Bowl and the '56 Atlanta riots would be produced.

-1957: Braves win World Series as the Milwaukee Braves
+1957: Braves win World Series as Milwaukee Braves

 By 1959, public transportation in Atlanta was desegregated.